Graduate route for University of Westminster students

 Introduction to the Graduate route

-You can only apply for the Graduate route from inside UK.
-There is no provision to apply from outside the UK.
-If you are currently outside of the UK and you meet the eligibility requirements for the Graduate route, you will need to travel to the UK before your Student visa expires to apply.
+You must apply for the Graduate Route in the UK.
+You cannot apply outside the UK.
+If you are currently outside the UK and meet the requirements, you must return to the UK before your Student visa expires to apply.

-You must not travel outside of the Common Travel Area after you submit your Graduate route visa application and while your application is pending as this will automatically withdraw your application.
+Do not travel outside the Common Travel Area after submitting your Graduate Route via application and while it is being processed.
+Doing so will automatically withdraw your application.

-When should I apply for the Graduate route?
+When should I apply for the Graduate route visa?

 You should only apply for the Graduate route:

-- once you have received confirmation that the University has reported your successful completion to the Home Office, and
+• once you have received confirmation that the University has reported your successful completion to the UKVI, and

 Successful completion means that you must have been awarded your qualification.
 Your award is confirmed after your results are published and your Assessment Board has met and agreed your degree classification.
 Your award will then be published on your student profile.

-Your date of award is the date your final results were published and emailed to you by the Library and Student Centre.
+Your date of award is the date your final results are published and emailed to you by the Student Centre.

 If you will be completing later than originally planned due to repeats, deferrals, referrals and/or resit modules then your award date may have been delayed.
 Some students may not successfully complete while holding a Student visa.

-When you apply for the Graduate route, you must have a valid Tier 4 or Student visa for the course you have just completed.
+When you apply for the Graduate route, you must have a valid Student visa for the course you have just completed.

 If you must repeat an element of your course, for example, you have deferred modules, repeat modules or re-sit assessments, your results and award date may be after your Student visa expires.

-If you do not successfully complete your course with a valid Student visa and you are not issued with a new CAS for a Student visa extension, you may want to ask about other immigration options that may be available to you.
+If you are not eligible for the Graduate Route Visa you can ask about other immigration options that may be available to you.
 University immigration advisers are not regulated to give complex immigration advice and will suggest you see an Immigration specialist (see www.ilpa.org.uk).

-You must meet the ‘Study in the UK requirement’ which specifies the minimum period that you must hold a valid Tier 4 or valid Student visa during which all study must have taken place in the UK.
+You must meet the ‘Study in the UK requirement’ which specifies the minimum period that you must hold a Student visa during which all study must have taken place in the UK.

 The Study in the UK rules are different depending on the length of your course.